openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 This example assumes that there is a pre-existing tap interface 'tap42'.

-*  on server A, plug tap interface tap42, MAC de:ad:00:00:be:ef, IP 11.11.11.1 into an IP VPN VRF with route-target 64512:77:
+*  on compute node A, plug tap interface tap42, MAC de:ad:00:00:be:ef, IP 11.11.11.1 into an IP VPN VRF with route-target 64512:77:

    .. code-block:: console

        bagpipe-rest-attach --attach --port tap42 --mac de:ad:00:00:be:ef --ip 11.11.11.1 --gateway-ip 11.11.11.254 --network-type ipvpn --rt 64512:77

-*  on server B, plug tap interface tap56, MAC ba:d0:00:00:ca:fe, IP 11.11.11.2 into an IP VPN VRF with route-target 64512:77:
+*  on compute node B, plug tap interface tap56, MAC ba:d0:00:00:ca:fe, IP 11.11.11.2 into an IP VPN VRF with route-target 64512:77:

    .. code-block:: console